Our Pricing

 Example roles: Guest Communications Manager, Social Media Manager, Guest Advance Travel Manager

-• Event Branding
+Event Branding (Level 1-3)

 Event branding ensures the event has a clear visual identity and narrative.
 This can include the development of graphics, signage, printed materials, and brand storytelling across the event space and communications.
 As the level of service increases, branding becomes a more integrated creative strategy, connecting visual design, guest touchpoints, and the event's overall atmosphere.